Deploy ManageEngine Endpoint Central Agent using Intune

 • Rules format – Manually configure detection rules

-• Click on + Add, Select Rule type MSI.
+• Click on + Add, and Select Rule type MSI.

 • MSI Product Code – {6AD2231F-FF48-4D59-AC26-405AFAE23DB7}